mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 user will rapidly cook his internal organs and suffer massive brain damage.)
 Medicinal slow costs 500 credits per dose.

-Fast DrugFast Drug (TL 10)(TL 10) or ‘Hibernation’ puts the user into a state akin to suspended animation, slowing his metabolic rate down to a ratio of
+Fast DrugFast Drug (TL 10)(TL 10) or 'Hibernation' puts the user into a state akin to suspended animation, slowing his metabolic rate down to a ratio of

 60 to 1 – a subjective day for the user is actually two months.
 Fast drug is normally used to prolong life support reserves or as a cheap substitute for a cryoberth.
 Fast drug costs 200 credits per dose.

-AnagathicsAnagathics (TL 15)(TL 15) slow the user’s aging process.
+AnagathicsAnagathics (TL 15)(TL 15) slow the user's aging process.
 Synthetic anagathics become possible at TL 15, but there are natural spices and other rare compounds that have comparable effects at all Te c h n o l o g y L e v e l s.
 A n a g a t h i c s a r e i l l e g a l o r h e a v i l y c o n t r o l l e d o n